 - Perform exercises that can help to restore the range of motion in your neck, such as rotating your neck, tilting your head from side to side, bending your neck forward toward your chest, and/or rolling your shoulders.

 Take Legal Steps to Seek Financial Compensation for Your Whiplash Injury

 The first legal step to take for your whiplash is filing an auto insurance claim.
 Under South Carolina auto insurance law, you may be able to file a claim either with the negligent driver’s insurance company (a “third-party claim”) or with your own insurance company (a “first-party claim”).

 There are benefits and limitations to each, and you should discuss your strategy for negotiating a strong settlement offer with your car accident attorney.

 If you cannot obtain the compensation you deserve through an auto insurance claim, you should work with an experienced South Carolina car accident attorney to file a car accident lawsuit.
 You should keep in mind that the statute of limitations for most car accidents in South Carolina is three (3) years.

-As such, you likely will need to file a lawsuit within three years from the date of the collision that caused your whiplash injury if you want to be eligible to obtain compensation through a civil suit.
+You need to file a lawsuit within three years from the date of the collision that caused your whiplash injury.
+Otherwise, you might not be eligible to obtain compensation through a civil suit.
 If you do not file a lawsuit within the time period, you will have a “time-barred” claim and will not be able to file a lawsuit.

 Contact a South Carolina Car Accident Attorney About Your Whiplash Claim